techpines/asset-rack/README.md

     info.jade
 ```

-So on the client, you would first need to include the [jade runtime](https://github.com/visionmedia/jade/blob/master/runtime.js) script
+Then in the browser, you would first need to include the [jade runtime](https://github.com/visionmedia/jade/blob/master/runtime.js) script
 then you could reference your templates like so:

 ```coffeescript